 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Symptoms of thrush can include:
+Symptoms of thrush for people with a vagina can include:

 Thrush is a yeast infection caused by fungus that exists naturally in the body.
 The fungus that causes thrush tends to grow in warm, moist conditions.